-The principal and administrative team has the discretion to change the dress code on special event days.
-Such days will be announced in advance.
+The principal and administrative team have the discretion as to what is deemed appropriate attire for school and to change the dress code on special event days at the school.
+Such days will be announced in advance, and students will be advised of any adjustments to the dress code.